 At this point, words bolded in black even in Description will change according to the character of the query and the links of the searched entities.
 If you searched for “dancer”, his name will be marked in bold and the attribute of the searched person and the other prominent entity in the query will be marked in bold.

-Likewise, “how tall is the Eiffel Tower” question will give the exact answer because Eiffel Tower is an entity in the Knowledge Base with the “tall” attribution.
-If the content has wrong information about this fact, probably it will hurt the source’s reliability in the Search Engine’s perspective.
+Google understands content with the Knowledge Base it has created using NLP and Fact Extracting methods and creates a Semantic SERP by using the Semantic Search features according to the quality of the content and the content publisher’s reliability, authority, and expertise values.
+Likewise, the “how tall is the Eiffel Tower” question will give the exact answer because Eiffel Tower is an entity in the Knowledge Base with the “tall” attribution.
+If the content has wrong information about this fact, it will probably hurt the source’s reliability from the Search Engine’s perspective.

 Knowledge Graph, BERT, RankBrain, Neural Matching, and Semantic Search